dougrday/frontend-libraries/docs/README.md

 ## Approach

-1. Implement the same application using each candidate library:
+1. Implement the same, simple frontend application using each candidate library:
    * React (`react` folder)
    * Svelte (`svelte` folder)
    * Angular (`angular` folder, not a candidate but included for comparison)